Asymmetric Encoder-Decoder Based on Time-Frequency Correlation for Speech Separation: Experimental Setup

-where $\mathcal{F}(\cdot)$ is STFT operator and $\alpha$ in (\ref{multi_loss_fix}) is set to 0.5 and decay by a factor of 0.95 at every epoch after 30 epochs.
-The models are trained to maximum 100 epochs and used a warm-up training scheduler for the first 5000 steps up to initial learning rate of $1.0e^{-3}$.
-The learning rate decays by a factor of 0.95 at every epoch after 50 and AdamW~\cite{loshchilov_decoupled_2019} optimizer with a weight decay of 0.01.
+where $\mathcal{F}(\cdot)$ is the STFT operator and $\alpha$ in (\ref{multi_loss_fix}) was set to 0.5 and decayed by a factor of 0.95 at every epoch after 30 epochs.
+The models were trained up to 100 epochs and used a warm-up training scheduler for the first 5000 steps up to an initial learning rate of $1.0e^{-3}$.
+The learning rate decayed by a factor of 0.95 at every epoch after 50 and the AdamW optimizer~\cite{loshchilov_decoupled_2019} with a weight decay of 0.01.
 Gradient clipping was applied with a maximum L2-norm of 5.
-For the SR-CorrNet-L, we applied dynamic mixing (DM)~\cite{zeghidour_wavesplit_2021, subakan_attention_2021} and initial learning rate is set to $2.0e^{-4}$ and decays after 50 epochs.
+For the SR-CorrNet-L, we applied dynamic mixing (DM)~\cite{zeghidour_wavesplit_2021, subakan_attention_2021} and the initial learning rate was set to $2.0e^{-4}$ and decayed after 50 epochs.